Subaru-PFS/pfs_helpdesk_tutorial/docs/03_01_ana_file.md

 ```

 !!! note
-      This is not recommended since Gen3, and we suggest working directly with `pfsCoadd` instead.
+      This is not recommended since Gen3, and we suggest working directly with `pfsCalibrated` and `pfsCoadd` instead.